key4hep/k4geo/MuColl/MAIA/compact/MAIA_v1/fieldmap_description.md

   right rather than smeared.
 * **Grid.** Uniform 25 mm out to r = 8 m and z = 8.5 m, then geometrically
   stretched (ratio 1.10) to a 40 m outer boundary.
 371 x 391 = 145 061 nodes.
-  The far boundary is pushed well beyond the detector because, with no yoke iron (section 2.4), the stray field is not negligible at the detector edge.
+  The far boundary is pushed well beyond the detector because the stray field is not negligible at the detector edge.
 * **Symmetry.** Only z >= 0 is solved.
 The z = 0 plane is a Neumann boundary (`dpsi/dz = 0`, hence `Br = 0` there exactly).
 * **Boundary conditions.** `psi = 0` on the axis and on the far r and z